 Jesus issues the same challenge today.
 Are we willing to give up everything and follow him?

 With regard to Israel: The place in Jaffa shown today as Simon the Tanner’s house has no historical or archeological claim to that title.
+It’s a tourist trap.
 In ancient times, tanners’ homes were located outside of town because of the stinky substances they used in processing leather, not in the center of town, as this location would have been at that time.

-The prosperity teaching sends people off in a vain pursuit of wealth (rather than a pursuit of the things of God), with the idea that if they find riches and pour it into the kingdom of God, they have pleased God and are advancing his kingdom.
-But Jesus praised the poor women who put in a couple of pennies more than the rich who put in many thousands.
+The prosperity teaching sends people off in a vain pursuit of wealth rather than a pursuit of the things of God, It gives them the idea that if they find riches and pour it into the kingdom of God, they have pleased God and are advancing his kingdom.
+But Jesus praised the poor women who put in a couple of pennies above the rich who put in many thousands.
 Why?
 Because God looks at the heart.
 Hers was a sacrificial gift: she put in out of her need, they out of their unneeded excess.
 Her heart and her soul were toward God, theirs toward making a show of generosity, when in fact they kept far more than they needed for themselves.
 God is not dependent on the rich in order to advance his kingdom.
 His resources are beyond anything we can even imagine.
 But what he is concerned about is the condition of our hearts.
 Who are we serving?
 Whose words are we obeying?